quellenform/blender-geometry-nodes-overview/Source/index.md

 >
 > Therefore I have additionally published this list in HTML format, which contains further links directly to the respective documentation of the individual nodes:<br>[Geometry Nodes Overview][geometry-nodes-overview]

 The grouping of nodes and their assignment to submenus has changed several times from version to version and has only stabilized somewhat with version 3.5.
-The grouping of nodes used here therefore follows the current structure in Blender 4.5.
+The grouping of nodes used here therefore follows the current structure in Blender 4.5 LTS.

 ## Attribute Nodes